Resources for Teens

 Additionally, some of these books have problematic portrayals of characters with marginalized identities.
 The books with the best representation are highlighted in the Best-of lists, and we recommend taking a look at them!

 We’ve also include links to #ownvoices reviews of problematic titles to raise awareness of the concerns people have.
-Additionally, writer, blogger and community activist Corey Alexander has curated an amazing list of reviews of Trans and/or Non-binary lit by Trans and/or Non-binary reviewers.
+Additionally, beloved writer, blogger and community activist Corey Alexander, may their memory be a blessing, curated an amazing list of reviews of Trans and/or Non-binary lit by Trans and/or Non-binary reviewers.
 We highly encourage you to check it out!

 Recommended blogs focusing on LGBTQ YA books.